FelixOnline/v2/content/articles/2015-10-23-hating-on-graduation-is-hard.md

 subtitle: >
   Graduation only disappoints by being difficult to find its flaws
 date: "2015-10-23 11:43:40 +0100"

 # Attributes from Felix Online V1
 id: "5670"
 old_path: /comment/5670/hating-on-graduation-is-hard
 aliases:
  - /comment/5670/hating-on-graduation-is-hard
+imported: true
+comments:
+ - li9j2f  mikbhomtpehd urlhttpaymdtetzqkgacomaymdtetzqkgaurl linkhttppsddzaioqzqdcompsddzaioqzqdlink httpvzeaeodwimrlcomIncredible This blog looks exactly like my old one Its on a completely different subject but it has pretty much the same page layout and design Great choice of colorsmoncler jassen meiden quiz httpwwwn11nlnlmonclerjassenmeidenquiz12967htmlNot that I know ofmadden news httpwwwmaddenstorecomnewsNobody can do a better job than youmadden 16 coins xbox one httpwwwmaddenstorecommaddennfl16XBOXONE2189Never would have thunk I would find this so ineiapenssbldNo I knowNBA 2K16 MT Coins httpswildstarplatinumswordpresscom20151207nba2k16mtcoinssellonlineToday looks great Runescape gold httpwwwserieomilagredesantaluziacombrforumtopicsrunescapesharethemodfiredforabuseofpowersnice goingbest nba 2k17 mt pc seller httpwwwu4nbacomnba2k17mtpc2354this can be a very useful mmorpg w

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - cj914

+# Homepage control params
 headline: true
 featured: true